Diets Used

 Cats also tend to have very concentrated urine making them especially prone to urinary crystals and other urinary tract problems.

-For both cats and dogs; lower urinary tract problems which include:
+For both cats and dogs; lower urinary tract problems include:

-All of these conditions are discussed on our page about diseases of the lower urinary tract, and all of these conditions can benefit from treatment with therapeutic diets.
+All of these conditions are discussed on our page about diseases of the lower urinary tract.

 This page is about the different diets and supplements used in veterinary medicine to treat, prevent, and manage urinary tract infections, inflammation, crystals, and stones.